The author is the foreign correspondent of The Daily Telegraph who in 2004

 contradiction between them and the laments also expressed throughout the book on the

 disappearance of the material benefits which colonialism brought, notably law and order

-and the basic infrastmcture of a modem state.
+and the basic infrastmcture of a modern state.
 The following is one of many examples: